tsanket8329/DSA-Practise/README.md

 Larger pluses have larger areas but require more consecutive 'G' cells.
 The objective is to find the two largest non-overlapping valid pluses whose area product is maximum

+Larry's Array

+Larry has been given a permutation of the natural numbers from 1 to n stored in an array.

+He wants to determine whether the array can be sorted in ascending order using the following operation any number of times:

+Choose any 3 consecutive elements in the array.
+Rotate them to the left:
+(A[i], A[i+1], A[i+2]) → (A[i+1], A[i+2], A[i])

+For example, if the chosen elements are [6, 5, 2], after one rotation they become [5, 2, 6].

+Your task is to determine whether the given array can be sorted using this operation.

+If it can be sorted, print "YES"; otherwise, print "NO".